eunid/netID-docs/docs/devportal/tutorial/users.md

 - Make the desired changes and then confirm your entries by clicking on **Apply changes**.

-!!! info ""
-    Your personal data has been successfully changed.

 ## Invite a new user

 To give your team quick and easy access to the netID Developer Portal, you as a representative can send invitations to new users.